Host for life, Rush Limbaugh executing assigned host duties flawlessly.

 But this isn't a federal case, and the laws of North Carolina don't require a speedy trial.

-And then Sol has this interesting observation.
+And then Saul has this interesting observation.

-If the truth about Bill Clinton and Monica Lewinsky had come out the very next day after he made that dramatic declaration, I did not have sex with that woman.
+If the truth about Bill Clinton and Monica Lewinsky had come out the very next day after he made that dramatic declaration, I did not have sex with that woman, it would have been far more of a shock than it was months later, after more and more bits and dabs of information came out, leading many to suspect the truth long before it all did come out.

 One of Clinton's press secretaries called these delaying tactics telling the truth slowly.

-Now it was lying and lying and lying until you had no choice but to tell the truth, but it was strategically delay this.
+Now, it was lying and lying and lying until you had no choice but to tell the truth, but it was, strategically, delay this, get it, because once the news did hit, it was no big deal because everybody knew it then anyway.

 At some point, this case will have to be either prosecuted or dropped.